A common task for custom PCs or gaming rigs

-In a previous post we wrote about how to install Mac OS X Snow Leopard on a PC using VMware Workstation.
-Often times, running an operating system inside of another operating system, using virtualization software such as VMware Workstation, VMware Fusion, or Hyper-V will require you to enable virtualization in your computer’s bios.
+In a previous post, we wrote about how to install Mac OS X in VMware Fusion.
+Often times, running an operating system inside of another operating system, using virtualization software such as VMware Workstation, VMware Fusion, or Hyper-V will require you to enable virtualization in the BIOS.

 Although this is not always necessary, it is common with custom built PCs and gaming rigs.

 Some processors do not officially support virtualization.
-Some examples of processors that do not support virtualization are: older Pentium 4s, Celerons, and AMD Athlons.
+Some examples of processors that do not support virtualization are older Pentium 4s, Celerons, and AMD Athlons.
 Thus, you will not be able to activate processor virtualization effectively for a computer that does not have a processor with virtualization capabilities.
 You can use third-party tools like HWinfo to see if your processor supports virtualization or not.